Sorio5/appsinf-test/README.md

 ```

 ## Running FixMyPath
-To run the website, execute the following command in a shell.
+To run the website, first make sure you have an active instance of the Mongo server, then execute the following command in a shell.
 ```shell
 node ./server.js
 ```
+This will run the server with default configuration.
+If you want to change settings, duplicate `config.dist.json` to `config.json` or edit the last one directly.

 ## Credits
 Thanks to